-Lisa Zellmer joined the board in 2018 and sits on the governance committee.
-Lisa is the Development Director at WomenVenture, a nonprofit with a mission to help women attain economic self-sufficiency through the creation and growth of profitable and sustainable businesses.
-In this role, Lisa oversees the organization’s fundraising strategy, including individual and major gifts as well as corporate, foundation and government grants supporting WomenVenture’s work with women entrepreneurs.
+Lisa Zellmer joined the board in 2018 and chairs the governance committee.
+Lisa is the Director of Advancement at Beacon Interfaith Housing Collaborative.
+As a collaborative of congregations united in action, Beacon creates homes and advances equitable housing across the Twin Cities.
+In this role, Lisa oversees the organization’s fundraising strategy, including individual and major gifts as well as corporate, foundation and congregational grants.
 Previously, she was an independent consultant working with nonprofit leaders to build community partnerships, increase board engagement and plan for diverse and sustainable funding streams.
 Lisa has also served as Development Director for two Twin Cities nonprofits, Prepare+Prosper and Stages Theatre Company, where she managed all aspects of fund development.
 Lisa has a BA from St. Olaf College and MA from the Humphrey School at the University of Minnesota.
 Outside of work, she enjoys spending time with family and friends trying new restaurants, going to movies and traveling whenever possible.
 She never gets tired of walking around Twin Cities lakes or better yet, the lakes and trails up north.
-Lisa also sits on the board of ARCS Minnesota, another organization she admires.